Insights Into the Inner Workings of Transformer Models for Protein Function Prediction: Results and Discussion

 \textbf{Research question}.
 Starting with embedding layer attribution maps, as the most widely considered type of attribution, we investigate whether there are significant correlations between attribution maps and sequence annotations from external sources (see \Cref{subsec:revealing}).
 We aim to answer this question in a statistical fashion going beyond anecdotal evidence based on single examples, which can sometimes be encountered in the literature.

-\textbf{GO prediction: GO `membrane' attributions correlate in particular with UniProt `transmembrane regions'}. \Cref{fig:go_embedding} shows the results of the explainability analysis for the embedding layer of ProtBert finetuned to GO classification.
+\textbf{GO prediction: GO ``membrane'' attributions correlate in particular with UniProt ``transmembrane regions''}. \Cref{fig:go_embedding} shows the results of the explainability analysis for the embedding layer of ProtBert finetuned to GO classification.
 The relevance of each amino acid indicative for selected GO terms was computed with IG, and then correlated with UniProt and PROSITE sequence annotations.
 Subsequently, it was tested whether the correlation coefficients across all annotated proteins from the test set were significantly positive (see \Cref{subsec:revealing}).
-A significant correlation was observed when relevance attributions indicative for the GO label `membrane' were correlated with UniProt `transmembrane regions' ($p\ll0.05$) and with `active sites' ($p<0.05$).
-Correlation was not observed in the GO `catalytic activity' and `binding' cases.
+A significant correlation was observed when relevance attributions indicative for the GO label ``membrane'' were correlated with UniProt ``transmembrane regions'' (p$\ll$0.05).
+Correlation was not observed in the GO ``catalytic activity'' and ``binding'' cases.

+The pretrained model is expected to contain substantial information already prior to finetuning; e.g. \citet{bernhofer2022tmbed} had identified transmembrane regions using the pretrained ProtT5.
+Therefore, we inspected the GO membrane case in more detail.
+The pretrained but not finetuned ProtBert (combined with a classification head trained for the same number of epochs) resulted also in a significantly positive correlation of embedding level attributions to the GO term ``membrane'' with transmembrane regions only.
+Thus common patterns emerge between the pretrained and the finetuned ProtBert.

-\textbf{EC prediction: attributions correlate significantly with several types of sequence annotations}. \Cref{fig:ec_embedding} shows the results of the explainability analysis for the embedding layer of ProtBert finetuned to EC number classification (`EC50 level~L1' data set; i.e., the differentiation between the six main enzyme classes).
-Relevance per amino acid for each of the six EC classes was correlated with the UniProt annotations as `active sites', `binding sites', `transmembrane regions', and `short sequence motifs'.
-It can be observed that the relevance attributions correlated significantly ($p<0.05$) with `active site' annotations for all six EC classes, with `binding site' annotations for four EC classes, and with `transmembrane regions' and `short sequence motifs' for two EC classes.
+\textbf{EC prediction: attributions correlate significantly with several types of sequence annotations}. \Cref{fig:ec_embedding} shows the results of the explainability analysis for the embedding layer of ProtBert finetuned to EC number classification (`EC50 level~L1'' data set; i.e., the differentiation between the six main enzyme classes).
+Relevance per amino acid for each of the six EC classes was correlated with the UniProt annotations as ``active sites'', ``binding sites'', ``transmembrane regions'', and ``short sequence motifs'.
+It can be observed that the relevance attributions correlated significantly (p$<$0.05) with ``active site'' and ``binding site'' annotations for five out of six EC classes, and with ``transmembrane regions'' and ``short sequence motifs'' for two, respectively, three EC classes.
+(Supplementary \Cref{fig:ec_embedding-EC4050L12} shows that positive relevance-annotation-correlation was observed for all annotation types for ``EC40'' and ``EC50'' on both levels ``L1'' and ``L2'' for several enzyme (sub-) classes.)